olivhoenen/imas-data-dictionary/README.md

 pip install . [--user]

 # if installing with other ways
-# 1> if building traditional python setup.py install
+# 1> if installing with traditional setuptools method
 python install gitpython
+python setup.py install

 # 2> if building using python -m build
 export PROJECT_PATH=`pwd`